Shitamachi in Tokyo: Where to Go & What to Do

 Places to visit in Tokyo

 Have you heard of Shitamachi?
 Shitamachi is often used to describe an old town with a traditional atmosphere.
 Shitamachi literally means ‘lower city’ and is associated with the ‘common’ people’s culture and life, before WWII.
-It is hard to define the exact ‘old centre of Tokyo’, as, unlike many European cities, the old centre of Tokyo is scattered all over the city.
+It is hard to define the exact ‘old center of Tokyo’, as, unlike many European cities, the old center of Tokyo is scattered all over the city.
 There are many Shitamachi areas in Tokyo, including some popular ones such as Asakusa and Shibamata.
-In these areas you can see many (famous) temples and shrines, as well as beautiful townscapes created by traditional houses and structures dating back to the Edo period through the Showa period.
+In these areas, you can see many (famous) temples and shrines, as well as beautiful townscapes created by traditional houses and structures dating back to the Edo period through the Showa period.
 Here is our list of Shitamachi areas in Tokyo and popular tourist attractions around!

 1. Asakusa (Nakamise Street)